Musical isomorphism

 In mathematics—more specifically, in differential geometry—the musical isomorphism (or canonical isomorphism) is an isomorphism between the tangent bundle $\mathrm{T}M$ and the cotangent bundle $\mathrm{T}^* M$ of a Riemannian or pseudo-Riemannian manifold induced by its metric tensor.
 There are similar isomorphisms on symplectic manifolds.
 These isomorphisms are global versions of the canonical isomorphism between an inner product space and its dual.
 The term musical refers to the use of the musical notation symbols $\flat$ (flat) and $\sharp$ (sharp).

 In the notation of Ricci calculus and mathematical physics, the idea is expressed as the raising and lowering of indices.
 Raising and lowering indices are a form of index manipulation in tensor expressions.

 In certain specialized applications, such as on Poisson manifolds, the relationship may fail to be an isomorphism at singular points, and so, for these cases, is technically only a homomorphism.

 Motivation

+The index-raising isomorphism is a coordinate-free way to define the gradient of a function $\text{grad} f = (df)^\sharp$ from its exterior derivative.

-In linear algebra, a finite-dimensional vector space is isomorphic to its dual space (the space of linear functionals mapping the vector space to its base field), but not canonically isomorphic to it.
-This is to say that given a fixed basis for the vector space, there is a natural way to go back and forth between vectors and linear functionals: vectors are represented in the basis by column vectors, and linear functionals are represented in the basis by row vectors, and one can go back and forth by transposing.
-However, without a fixed basis, there is no way to go back and forth between vectors and linear functionals.
-This is what is meant by that there is no canonical isomorphism.
+In linear algebra, a finite-dimensional vector space is isomorphic to its dual space (the space of linear functionals mapping the vector space to its base field), but not canonically.
+Given a fixed basis for this vector space, there is a natural way to go back and forth between vectors and linear forms: vectors are represented in the basis by column vectors, linear forms are represented in the basis by row vectors, and the identification is done by transposition.